Documentation

 {your actual task instructions here}

-Extraction: The API returns [{"single_ability": "<injection string>"}] (or multi_ability for multi mode).
-The value of that key. the injection string. is what goes between the delimiters.
+Extraction: The API returns [{"reasoning": "<injection string>"}] (or code, anti-deception, etc. matching your mode).
+The value of that key — the injection string — is what goes between the delimiters.
 Not the full JSON, just the string value.

 Frameworks without a system message slot: Some platforms (n8n, Make.com, some custom agents) don't have a separate system message.
 In these cases, prepend the injection to whatever text field the LLM reads first. the agent's backstory, instructions, or the first user message.
 The principle is positional: the injection must be the first structured content the model processes, regardless of what the field is called.